A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Related Works

 Surrogate gradient methods introduce backpropagation (BP) into SNNs successfully and make it easy to train deep SNNs directly.
-Recently, a few papers \cite{chen2022deep, liu2021human} have used direct-trained SNNs to express Q-value functions in DQN.
-Although these methods have high efficiency, they do not form a complete framework and have a poor trade-off between accuracy and latency.
-The applications are also limited to discrete-state environments.
+Recently, a few papers \cite{chen2022deep,liu2021human} have used directly trained SNNs and fixed coders to construct DSQN.
+Although these methods have high energy efficiency, they do not form a complete framework and have a poor trade-off between accuracy and latency.
+In addition, their applications are also limited to discrete action-space environments.